 Chief Executive Officer, Eirtight Technology Ltd.

 All businesses evolve to become low-cost manufacturing or service providers over time.
-Decisions on which efficiency strategies to adopt are often inhibited by past failures or suppliers who simply do not understand what you are trying to achieve.
+Decisions on which efficiency strategies to adopt are often inhibited by past failures.
+Similarly, suppliers who simply do not understand what you are trying to achieve.

 Lean manufacturing challenge

-If you Google “Lean manufacturing failure rate” the results show that 85% of initiatives are deemed to be failures – because they did not produce the desired outcomes for the investment.
-The challenge for managers is to understand how to appropriately use business transformation tools, rather than the simple application of rules and processes.
+If you Google “Lean manufacturing failure rate” the results show that 85% of initiatives are deemed to be failures.
+This is because they did not produce the desired outcomes for the investment.
+The challenge for managers is to understand how to appropriately use business transformation tools.
+However, currently the preferred use is the simple application of rules and processes.

-An effective strategy is to start with desired outcomes, normally your current pain points, and tactically apply business solutions that reduce costs and enhance productivity.
+An effective lean manufacturing strategy is to start with desired outcomes.
+Normally your current pain points, and tactically apply business solutions that reduce costs and enhance productivity.

-By engaging customer facing employees in the decision and execution process your team can share in your objectives rather than see your “productivity and profitability” initiative as a path to staff reduction.
+By engaging customer facing employees in the decision and execution process your team can share in your objectives.
+Conversely, they just see your “productivity and profitability” initiative as a path to staff reduction.

 A simple business transformation strategy that works